At What Level Should One Cluster Standard Errors in Paired and Small-Strata Experiments?: Theoretical Results

-In this section, we present our main findings.
-They are derived under the following assumption. \begin{assumption} For all $p$, $n_{1p}=n_{2p}=\frac{n}{2P}$. \end{assumption} Assumption \ref{asm:bal_exp} requires that all randomization units have the same number of observations.
-In Section \ref{sec:ext_assm2} of the Web Appendix, we show that our main result still approximately holds when Assumption \ref{asm:bal_exp} fails.
+We now present our main results, that are derived under the following assumption. \begin{assumption} There is a strictly positive integer $N$ such that for all $p$, $n_{1p}=n_{2p}=N$. \end{assumption} Assumption \ref{asm:bal_exp} requires that all units have the same number of observations.
+Let